Skip to content

 Timing leaks manifest in different ways:

-• Uniform shift: A different code path adds constant overhead → all quantiles shift equally
+• Uniform shift: A different code path adds constant overhead → entire distribution shifts

 The system operates in two phases: